Strategy and Performance Management

 Scanning the environment to identify key variables so that strategies can be formulated to take advantage of the opportunities and reduce the impacts of the threats.

-External forces can be systematically analyzed using the PESTEL framework (David and David 2016):
+External forces can be systematically analyzed using the PESTEL framework (David & David, 2016):

 Political, economic, social, technological, environmental, and legal forces.